Foso/KotlinCompilerPluginExample/Readme.md

 </p>

 ## Usage

+> :information_source: Please be aware that the Kotlin Compiler still doesn’t have any stable API and there is no backwards compatibility guaranteed.
+Kotlin versions above 1.3.21 can have all totally different API.

 At first you need to compile the plugins:

 * Inside the <kbd>plugin</kbd> folder run `./gradlew :kotlin-compiler-native-plugin:publishToMavenLocal :kotlin-compiler-plugin:publishToMavenLocal :gradle-plugin:build`